richsoni/richsoni-songs/shake-shake-honey.md

 when its time to go to bed
 oh shake shake it honey wont you shake yourself down the ledge

-You got a driver and hes got some cash to spend he says he loves you but you dont even pretend he takes to a disco and you go lookin for a friend shake shake it honey looks like hes home alone again
+You got a driver hes got cash to spend he says he loves you but you dont even pretend he takes to a disco and you go lookin for a friend shake shake it honey looks like hes home alone again

-a teacher caught you when your where skippin class to head downtown to work your sass but you asked him to come with you and he wrote you up a pass shake shake it honey shake it past the grass
+a teacher caught you when your where skippin class to head downtown to work your sass but you said he could come with you if he wrote you up a pass shake shake it honey shake it down the grass

 well the people whisper all around the town how you wear the moonlight as your evening gown